awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

     }

 #### WebSecurityConfig class
 The following Java code represents the **WebSecurityConfig** class.
+The role of this class is to ensure only authenticated users can view the application.

     package com.aws.securingweb;